CartoDB/analytics-toolbox-core/s2/bq/doc/REFERENCE.md

 Converts a given point at given level of detail to a s2 cell id.

-#### s2.ST_GEOGFROMKEY_BOUNDARY
+#### s2.ST_GEOGFROMID_BOUNDARY

 {{% bannerNote type="code" %}}
-s2.ST_GEOGFROMKEY_BOUNDARY(key STRING) -> GEOGRAPHY
+s2.ST_GEOGFROMID_BOUNDARY(id INT64) -> GEOGRAPHY
 {{%/ bannerNote %}}

-* `key`: `STRING` quadkey we want to get the boundary geography from.
+* `id`: `INT64` s2 cell id we want to get the boundary geography from.

-Returns the geography boundary for a given quadkey.
+Returns the geography boundary for a given s2 cell id.
 We extract the boundary by getting the corner longitudes and latitudes, then enclose it in a GeoJSON and finally transform it to geography.